mahek-p41/cynergi/docs/coding-standard.md

    * Auto populated by the database.

 ### ValueObject
-A **ValueObject** is defined in this project as a `data class` that represents a detached data holder that can be manipulated directly by business logic without worrying about needing to persist to the database.
-It is intended to be transient and can be passed between **Service** instances and **Controller** instances.
+A **ValueObject** is defined in this project as a `data class` that represents a detached data holder that can be used in place of an **Entity** without worrying about needing to persist to the database.
+It is intended to be transient and can be passed between **Service** and **Controller** instances.

 Rules of thumb for **ValueObject**
 1. Should mirror the **Entity** it is representing.